AN INSIDER’S GUIDE TO THE ULTIMATE CATSKILL SUMMER

 Inness Designed by NYC expat Taavo Somer (creator of Freeman’s Alley a generation ago), this sprawling estate feels inspired by a mix of Hudson Valley farmland and English countryside, perhaps due to the landscaping by British visionary Miranda Brooks.
 Cottages dot the expansive fields and golf course, while a restaurant and bar at the top of the hill provide a social hub for the area.
 You can book a room, a house, a staycation or a wedding, either way you can’t go wrong.

-The Henson A bit out of the way in the northwestern town of Wyndham, this brand new intimate inn is home to super chef Jeremiah Stone’s latest, Matilda.
-I know I shouldn’t judge a book by its cover but based on the early images, it looks like this could be a lovely place to stay and sup.
+The Henson A bit out of the way in the northwestern town of Wyndham, this re-vamped little inn is home to super chef Jeremiah Stone’s latest, Matilda.
+While I haven’t stayed in the rooms, I had one of my best meals ever upstate at the restaurant.

 The Deer Mountain Inn Imagine the summer compound of that rich oil baron uncle you never had, and that’s what you’ve got at the DMI.
 Actually, the compound belonged to the Colgate family (the one whose name you see every morning at your bathroom sink) and a dozen years ago some enterprising folks decided to convert it into a very intimate ten room hotel, alongside a lovely restaurant and extensive hiking trails.
 It’s a bit darker than the other two choices but pays greater respect to the traditional Catskill aesthetic.
 We love coming at least once a summer for dinner on the porch.